Norridgewock: Raid on Norridgewock (1705)

 In retaliation, there was a bounty put on Father Rale.
 Finding the village deserted in the winter of 1705 because its occupants, including Rale had been warned of an impending attack, Colonel Winthrop Hilton ordered his 275 English colonial militia to burn the village and the church.

 With the Treaty of Utrecht and Treaty of Portsmouth (1713), however, peace was restored between France and England.
 Terms of the treaty required that the French yield Acadia to the English.
 The boundary of Acadia remained in dispute.
 The two nations disagreed, and consequently imperial boundaries between Quebec and the Province of Massachusetts Bay remained unclear and disputed until the Treaty of Paris in 1763.

 In 1713, the Norridgewocks had sought peace with English at the Treaty of Portsmouth, and accepted the convenience of trading posts operated by English settlers on their land (though they protested the tendency of the settlers to cheat them).
 After all, beaver and other skins could be exchanged for cheap goods following a journey of one or two days, when travel to Quebec up the Kennebec, with its rapids and portages, required over 15 days.

-Father Rale's War
+Dummer's War

 But their acceptance of English settlers faded as Rale instigated the tribe against the encroachment of houses and blockhouses that followed trading posts.
 He taught the Abenaki that their territory should be held in trust for their children.
 On July 28, 1721, 250 Abenakis in 90 canoes delivered a letter at Georgetown addressed to Governor Samuel Shute, demanding that English settlers quit Abenaki lands.
 Otherwise, they would be killed and their settlements destroyed.